-You'll love trying these traditional Dutch dessert recipes.
+You'll love these traditional Dutch dessert recipes.
 The Dutch people are world-famous for their rich, good-tasting desserts, and these wholesome treats from Grandma's international recipe collection are no exception.

 You'll especially love the old fashioned poffertjes, and the festive oliebollen.
-They are lots of fun to make and absolutely delicious!
+They are lots of fun to make and taste absolutely delicious!